Class CharBitSet

 public CharBitSet(CharBitSet toCopy)

 Creates a bit set from another bit set.
-This will copy the raw bits and will have the same offset.
+This will copy the raw bits.

 Parameters: